Chart Color Schemes

 Yarra Glen features high concentrations of family households, with a higher-than-average median household size

-Family households compose 79.5% of all households, including 37.7% couples with children, 31.4% couples without children, and 10.0% single parent families.
-Non-family households account for the remaining 20.5%, with lone person households at 18.9% and group households comprising 1.4%.
-The median household size is 2.7 people, larger than Greater Melbourne's average of 2.6.
+Family households account for 79.5% of all households, including 37.7% couples with children, 31.4% couples without children, and 10.0% single parent families.
+Non-family households constitute the remaining 20.5%, with lone person households at 18.9% and group households comprising 1.4%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households